Hotel in the Dolomites, Italy

 At 1,236 stimulating metres above sea-level, the lively traditional wood-carving village of Ortisei in Val Gardena offers not just breath-taking scenery but also everything else needed for a holiday in the way of entertainment and sports: a pedestrian precinct with lots of little shops and attractive coffee houses, concerts and other cultural events, all kinds of sports for the energetic as well as quiet corners for sheer relaxation and time for yourself ...

-The hotel’s own local guides – Thaddäus, Pauli, Leo and Verena – are at your service throughout the year with an attractive programme of outdoor activities.
+The hotel’s own local guides – Thaddäus, Pauli, Verana, Alexander and Fabian – are at your service throughout the year with an attractive programme of outdoor activities.
 On foot, mountain bike or skis, they will help you discover the very best of the Dolomites.

 Sport Events in Val Gardena - Summer